DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/ApiFunctionList.md

         - Update the user table with reciever *email*, add the transaction to *inboundTransactions* list.
     - call "**12. verifySignature**" function, pass in *jwt*, *transactionId* to it.
         - **if return true**
-            - update the transaction and mark the status as *OnGoing*
+            - update the transaction and mark the transactionState as *OnGoing*
             - call **13. createSQSMessage** function, pass the transactionId to the function.
                 -the function will add a message to queue and at the end of the queue, it will move EOO from sender folder to reciver folder
-        - **if return false** update the transaction and mark the status as Aborted add add message to remark field: *EOO Signature not match with the Original Document*
+        - **if return false** update the transaction and mark the transactionState as Aborted add add message to remark field: *EOO Signature not match with the Original Document*

 - #### return:
     - whether transaction created successfully or not